EP9 Izumo Province (Mythological Creation)

 This fudoki (which were created as way to record the histories and information pertaining to the various Provinces in Japan) is useful as it mentions myths not mentioned in the Kojiki and Nihongi.
 But sadly there are all mostly fragmentary.
 Luckily the one I want to tell today is in its entirety.

-There was once a god known as Yatsukamizu Omitsuno.
+There was once a kami known as Yatsukamizu Omitsuno.

-Now this God, is neglected in the more famous narratives of the Nihongi and Kojiki.
-He is only mentioned as an offspring in the 5th generation from the God Hayasusanoo.
-This deity particular most likely refers to a water diety of some form.
+Now this kami, is neglected in the more famous narratives of the Nihongi and Kojiki.
+He is only mentioned as an offspring in the 5th generation from the kami Hayasusanoo.
+This kami particular most likely refers to a water diety of some form.
 The omitsu from his name being ‘large water’ and his first name translating to something like ‘many measurements of water.’

-Now this deity lived in the land of Izumo, however he finds it too small for his liking.
+Now this kami lived in the land of Izumo, however he finds it too small for his liking.

 He says, ” The Country of Izumo, of the many clouds rising, is a land like a pile of narrow cloth.
 First the land was made small.
 Therefore, it ought to be sown larger.”